Edible lichen: Uses

 Although there are many lichen species throughout the world, only a few species of lichen are known to be both edible and provide any nutrition.
-Two problems often encountered with eating lichens is that they usually contain mildly toxic secondary compounds, and that lichen polysaccharides are generally indigestible to humans.
+Two problems often encountered with eating lichens are that they usually contain mildly toxic secondary compounds, and that lichen polysaccharides are generally indigestible to humans.
 Many human cultures have discovered preparation techniques to overcome these problems.
 Lichens are often thoroughly washed, boiled, or soaked in ash water to help remove secondary compounds.

 Recent analytics within the field have identified 15 kinds of edible lichen, which have been mostly found in China.
 Due to its rubbery consistency, individuals within China fry, boil, and pressure-cook edible lichens.
 Further, edible lichens can be made into beverages such as tea.

 In the past Iceland moss (Cetraria islandica) was an important human food in northern Europe and Scandinavia, and was cooked in many different ways, such as bread, porridge, pudding, soup, or salad.
 It is also fed to cattle, pigs and ponies.
 Bryoria fremontii was an important food in parts of North America, where it was usually pitcooked.
 It is even featured in a Secwepemc story.
-Reindeer lichen (Cladonia spp.) is a staple food of reindeer and caribou in the Arctic.
 Northern peoples in North America and Siberia traditionally eat the partially digested lichen after they remove it from the rumen of caribou that have been killed.
 It is often called 'stomach icecream'.
 Rock tripe (Umbilicaria spp. and Lasallia spp.) is a lichen that has frequently been used as an emergency food in North America.